Updated November 2022

 - Over time, as hydrocarbon production typically decreases, so too does revenue.
 Costs to convert to alternative water sources may be uneconomical.

-- Companies may have historical water licences that don't expire and allow for ongoing use of nonsaline water sources.
+- Companies may have historical water licences that do not expire and allow for ongoing use of nonsaline water sources.

 - As a scheme matures, more water is needed to maintain the reservoir pressure to sustain hydrocarbon production.

 - The type of EOR scheme (e.g., polymer floods) may require some nonsaline water as some polymers are very sensitive to water quality.

 Using nonsaline water for EOR instead of alternative water can be a practical choice when abundant nonsaline water sources nearby can sustain the operation with little risk to the local environment.